Artboard-25

 Special Thanks

-The Noon ShowThe Tuscaloosa News, Mark Hughes Cobb, Alabama Public Radio, WVUA23, Kip Tyner, Great Day TuscaloosaTuscaloosa Thread, UA Department of Theatre and Dance, Ray Taylor, Mr. Burch Formal Wear, Eat My Beats, Porfirio Solórzano, Channing Marlowe, Visit Tuscaloosa, the SSCC Ambassadors, and The Crimson White, Jason's Deli, John Walker, Tina Turley, Rick Funk, Nika Hodge and Theatre of Gadsden, Nothing Bundt Cakes, Leslie Poss and Grace Presbyterian Church, Sherry Kimbro, First Federal Bank
+The Noon ShowThe Tuscaloosa News, Mark Hughes Cobb, Alabama Public Radio, WVUA23, Kip Tyner, Great Day TuscaloosaTuscaloosa Thread, ABC33/40 and Talk of Alabama, UA Department of Theatre and Dance, Mr. Burch Formal Wear, Hillcrest High School Theatre Department, Porfirio Solórzano, Channing Marlowe, Visit Tuscaloosa, the SSCC Ambassadors, The Crimson White, Jason's Deli, John Walker, Nothing Bundt Cakes, Chick-Fil-A South, Leslie Poss, Sherry Kimbro, First Federal Bank, Ava Buchanan

 *Appearing through an Agreement between this theatre and Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States.